 For those students interested in research careers, our graduates may also consider progressing to doctoral studies in the area or engage in further specialisation in the area of work psychology.
 Our School offers both funded and self-funded PhD opportunities.

 For more information contact Course Director Dr. Carol Linehan (email@example.com).

 To find out more and for details on how to apply click here.

-Please note that upon receipt of an offer in 2018, a deposit for 500 Euro will be requested from applicants to confirm acceptance of the place.
+Please note that upon receipt of an offer, a deposit for 500 Euro will be requested from applicants to confirm acceptance of the place.
 The deposit is not refundable and payable by the deadline specified in the acceptance offer.